-Red, green, and blue components of the detected color, officially in the range 0-1020 but the values returned will never be that high.
+Red, green, and blue components of the detected color, as a tuple.

+Officially in the range 0-1020 but the values returned will never be that high.
 We do not yet know why the values returned are low, but pointing the color sensor at a well lit sheet of white paper will return values in the 250-400 range.